 Advantages of Passivhaus

-Beyond energy consumption, the standard has many other advantages for the for the user of a passivhaus building.
+Beyond energy consumption, the standard has many other advantages for the occupants of a passive house building.
 Occupants record higher levels of comfort due to the prevention of drafts and more stable internal temperatures and ventilation rates.
-High levels of insulation means that there is much less risk of condensation forming on internal surfaces which can lead to mould growth and respiratory problems.
+High levels of insulation and a mechanical ventilation system means that there is much less risk of condensation forming on internal surfaces which can lead to mould growth and respiratory problems.

 When it comes to construction materials, there are many approaches that can be taken, all of which will affect the speed of construction, the quantity of materials required, and the overall cost of a project.
 We have highlighted three of the most common approaches below.

 Oak Frame / Engineered I-joist Timber Frame / Stick Frame

 In this approach, the timber frame provides the structural form of the building with the gaps between the frame filled with insulation.
 The timber structure sits on a masonry wall which is also heavily insulated.
 Extra layers of insulation are added around the entire building to improve its thermal efficiency.
 These extra layers of insulation are typically added to the exterior of the structure to eliminate thermal bridging through the structure itself.

 Depending on the design, a layer of insulation may also located against the inside face of the structure.
 An airtight barrier is also fitted according to the design to eliminate unintentional drafts.
 An interior wall finish is applied and finally an exterior weatherproof layer of either render or cladding creates an envelope to keep the elements out.